 Chicago Jazz Festival

 Chicago is home to one of the biggest jazz music festivals every Labor Day Weekend.
 It promotes awareness and appreciation for all forms of jazz through free musical performances.
 The festival prides itself on artistic creativity for all those who participate and has been a time-honored tradition since 1979.

-Finally, no adventure around Chicago is complete without a trip to Navy Pier, a premier event and entertainment attraction that stretches 3,300 feet out into Lake Michigan.
-The pier is home to an iMax theatre, Chicago Shakespeare Theatre, Pepsi Skyline Stage, children’s museum, Landshark Beer Garden, maze, restaurants and even a ferris wheel.
-You can spend an entire day absorbing everything the pier has to offer, and then some!
+Finally, no adventure around Chicago is complete without a trip to the Navy Pier, a premier entertainment attraction that stretches 3,300 feet out into Lake Michigan.
+The pier is home to an iMax theater, the Chicago Shakespeare Theatre, a children’s museum, restaurants and even a Ferris wheel.
+You can spend an entire day absorbing everything the pier has to offer.